Skip to main content

 • The scope (which sections, which deliverables)

-• How the output was reviewed and by whom
+• How the output was reviewed and by whom, with an explicit statement that the author(s) take responsibility for accuracy and integrity

 Where to put it